 Director, Biomedical Research Minor, UCLA College

-Utpal Banerjee is the Irving and Jean Stone Professor and Chair of the Department of Molecular, Cell and Developmental Biology at the University of California, Los Angeles with a joint appointment in the Department of Biological Chemistry at the David Geffen School of Medicine.
+Utpal Banerjee is the Irving and Jean Stone Professor at the University of California, Los Angeles with a joint appointment in the Department of Biological Chemistry at the David Geffen School of Medicine.
 In addition, he serves as Co-Director of the Broad Stem Cell Research Center and as Director of the UCLA Interdepartmental Minor in Biomedical Research.
 He is also a member of UCLA’s Jonsson Comprehensive Cancer Center and is affiliated with the Brain Research Institute and the Neuroscience Graduate Program.
 He was amongst the first cohort of professors nationally to be awarded a $1 million grant and named HHMI Professors by the Howard Hughes Medical Institute to creatively improve undergraduate science teaching.

 UCLA named Banerjee one of the “Best 20 Professors” of the “Bruin Century.”
 He has also been recognized with the Luckman, Ebi, and Gold Shield awards, the highest research and teaching awards in any subject, including Humanities and Social Sciences at UCLA.
 In 2008, Banerjee was inducted as Fellow of the American Academy of Arts and Science.
 In 2009, he was named the Irving and Jean Stone Chair in Life Sciences and was elected Fellow of the American Association for Advancement of Science.
 In 2010, the Genetics Society of America awarded him with the Elizabeth W. Jones Award for Excellence in Education.
 And in 2011, Banerjee was awarded the National Institutes of Health Director’s Pioneer Award.